kv4D/ai_coach/README.md

 |`/generate_plan`|Generate a training plan|
 |`/my_plan`|Inspect your current training plan|

-If you want to simply communitcate with the bot, just send him a message (for example, "Is it okay to workout everyday?").
+If you want to simply communicate with the bot, just send him a message (for example, "Is it okay to workout everyday?").

 ## API guide
 This API is designed to store, write and access data

-You can get all information you need using FastAPI documentation for the API Access this documentation via links on local machine:
+You can get all information you need using FastAPI documentation for the API Access this documentation via links (if you use on local machine):
 - `localhost:your_port/docs`
 - `localhost:your_port/redoc`